 Murram is a form of gravelly lateritic or clayey material which is formed during the breakdown of igneous rocks by weathering agencies.
-A Murram is the primary material in a Murram road.
-The density of murram is higher than the gravel which also provides good surface finish.
+A Murram is a primary material in a Murram road.
+The density of murram is higher than the gravel which also provides a good surface finish.

 Example: Hard Soil Road, Photo

 Kankar is an Impure form of Limestone which is easily available in nature.
 This type of roads usually recommended at lime-rich places.
 Kankar is generally found in two forms:

 - Nodular Kankar

 Block kankar is used as a building material whilst Nodular kankar is used as a subgrade material for WBM roads.